 “… once a week, most IKEA stores offer a 10%-off as-is section discount.
 However, that day varies from store-to-store, so your best bet is to call your nearest IKEA to find out what day of the week you can score an even bigger markdown.”

 Also, many Ikea fanatics say Monday is a great day to shop the section, after people have used the weekend to return items.

 When you shop Ikea — or many other major retailers — you can cut costs even further by using gift cards purchased at websites that sell them at a discount.

-We’ve seen Raise.com and Cardpool.com sell Ikea gift cards at a discount of 5 percent or more.
-However, these bargain gift cards are just as popular as Ikea itself, so sometimes both sites are sold out of Ikea cards.
+We’ve seen Raise sell Ikea gift cards at a discount of 5% or more.
+However, these bargain gift cards are just as popular as Ikea itself, so sometimes Raise is sold out of Ikea cards.